last update: June 7, 2021

 Our live stream Masses will continue for the foreseeable future, both Sunday Mass & Daily Mass

-Holy Communion will be received by hand only.
+Holy Communion can be received on the hand or the tongue.
+Those who wish to receive Communion on the tongue must receive it from the Mass celebrant only.
 Keep a distance of 6 feet from the person in front of you.
 Aisles will be marked where to stand.
 Leave your mask on to protect the communion minister and the other hosts they are holding.
 Bow and respond “Amen” as normal.
 Extend your hands to receive the host.
 After stepping away from the minister, remove your mask and consume the host, then replace your mask.
-No Precious Blood will be available until further notice.
+The distribution of the chalice of the Precious Blood during Holy Communion remains prohibited until further notice from the USCCB.
 If you need a low-gluten host, special arrangements are to be made with the pastor.

 Collection baskets will be placed in the aisles of church & the parish hall.
 Please place your envelope in the basket prior to entering a pew in church or a row of chairs in the hall.
 You can always give online through Faith Direct.